dannysilence/wrk_scripts/torsocks_ubuntu.md

 sudo service tor start
 ```

-# Check you have eah time new IP used
+# Check you have each time new IP used
 Repeat this command multiple times to verify youd indeed have each time new IP address used:
 ```bash
 torsocks curl -L jsonip.com